luissilva1044894/hirez-api-docs/.assets/paladins/champion-loading-portraits/README.md

 # Champion loading portraits
 These are the portrait you see when a game is loading.
 They are extracted from the game files.
+The directory names match the champions Ids.

 ## How to extract:
 In case there are new updates and champions.